 What to Do If You Suspect You or a Loved One Is the Victim of Medical Malpractice

 It can be very difficult to tell when an injury or a loved one’s death was the result of medical negligence.
 If you suspect that you or someone you care about received substandard care from a healthcare provider, we encourage you to reach out to our team at Zimmerman & Frachtman, P.A. for a free, no-obligation consultation with an experienced medical malpractice lawyer in Florida.
 Not only do our attorneys know the law, but they also have a proven record of success handling complex medical malpractice cases.
 Our team has recovered several significant settlements and verdicts, including results over $1 million, in multiple high-profile cases.

 Medical malpractice claims are some of the most complicated and challenging types of personal injury cases.
 We strongly advise you to seek the help of a skilled legal team, one that can walk you through your options and protect your rights throughout the legal process.
 Although every case is different, and there is no way to guarantee an outcome, it’s important to work with a lawyer who has a history of success in this area of law.
-An experienced attorney can draw on past cases and work with a team of experts to ensure the best possible chance of success.
+Skilled medical malpractice attorneys can draw on past cases and work with a team of experts to ensure the best possible chance of success.

-As members of the community, our attorneys and staff at Zimmerman & Frachtman, P.A. are dedicated to improving the lives of all Florida residents and ensuring that negligent healthcare providers and other parties are made accountable for the pain, suffering, and harm they cause.
+As members of the community, our FL medical malpractice lawyers and staff at Zimmerman & Frachtman, P.A. are dedicated to improving the lives of all Florida residents and ensuring that negligent healthcare providers and other parties are made accountable for the pain, suffering, and harm they cause.
 We offer compassionate, client-centered service based on trust, integrity, and accessibility.
 We believe that communication is the cornerstone of a successful client-attorney relationship, which is why we make ourselves readily available to our clients when they need us most.